 Causes of Lupus in Dogs

-Systemic lupus erythematosus is considered to be an immune mediated or auto immune disease.
-This is because no one knows why the immune system starts attacking the tissues of a dog with lupus.
-Numerous causes of this condition have been suspected and include genetic factors, viruses, various immunologic disorders, different medications, and even environmental factors but the cause remains unknown.
+Systemic lupus erythematosus is considered to be an immune mediated or autoimmune disease.
+Numerous causes of this condition have been suspected and include genetic factors, physiologic, and even environmental factors.

 Diagnosing Lupus in Dogs

-Lupus can be difficult to diagnose due to the varied presentation of symptoms.
-A veterinarian will begin by performing a full physical examination, obtaining a medical histroy, and checking some blood work and running urine tests.
+Lupus can be very difficult to diagnose due to the varied presentation of symptoms.
+A veterinarian will begin by performing a full physical examination, obtaining a medical history, and checking some blood work and running urine tests.
 The platelets, white and red blood cell counts, kidney enzymes, protein content in the urine, and other results will be analyzed from these tests.
-If the symptoms and test results indicate a possibility of lupus, a special test called an antinuclear antibody (ANA) titer may be performed.
+In addition, tests such as X-rays or abdominal ultrasound are often performed to rule out more common causes of the symptoms.
+If other diseases are ruled out and the symptoms and test results indicate a possibility of lupus, a special test called an antinuclear antibody (ANA) titer may be performed.
 If this test titer is positive, a diagnosis of systemic lupus erythematosus is made.

 Treatment of Lupus in Dogs

 In order to treat systemic lupus erythematosus, various medications may be used to manage the symptoms and suppress the immune system.
-Prednisone, prednisolone, azathioprine, and cyclophosphamide are most commonly used in lupus patients but thymosin fraction V and levimasole may also be tried if the other drugs are not helping.
+Prednisone, prednisolone, azathioprine, and cyclophosphamide are most commonly used in lupus patients.
 If anemia is also present in a dog with SLE, surgical removal of the spleen may be necessary.

 Special diets, supplements, and other treatments may also be recommended depending on the specific symptoms being experienced by each lupus patient.
-If the kidneys are not severly damaged, most dogs are able to be managed long term with medications but if kidney damage is present, it unfortunately progresses into kidney failure and has a fatal outcome.
+If the kidneys are not severely damaged, some dogs are able to be managed with medications.
+If kidneys are affected, a high quality diet may be recommended.

 How to Prevent Lupus in Dogs

 Since there may be some genetic factors that can cause lupus, dogs that have been diagnosed with systemic lupus should not be used for breeding.
-Otherwise, since no one knows exactly what causes lupus, there is no good way to prevent it from occurring in a dog.
-Some veterinarians recommend supporting the immune system with various supplements or being careful not to over stimulate the immune system with too many medications or vaccinations at one time or for prolonged periods but there is no definitive prevention plan for lupus.
+Some veterinarians recommend supporting the immune system with various supplements or being careful not to overstimulate the immune system with too many medications or vaccinations at one time or for prolonged periods but there is no definitive prevention plan for lupus.

 Is Lupus Contagious to Humans?